aasmarques93/arctouch-challenge/README.md

 SwiftyJSON is a Mac application which can generate Models classes for swift latest version from a JSON raw data.
 This API was introduced to the project to controls of model objects handle.

 Bond was the responsible for data binding and made possible the use MVVM as architecture.

-NVActivityIndicatorView is the activity indicator which shows the loading view while any service request is being made.

 RAMAnimatedTabBarController was used for creating a interactive animation to tab bar item.